FernandoLuizNemeChibli/snake-html/readme.md

 7. Each time the snake eats food, it will grow longer.
 8. The game ends when the snake crashes into a boundary or itself.
 9. When the game is over, a red LED will be activated.
+10. The player's current score is tracked in the top left LED Display.

 ## Food Types